 This isn’t just Larkin’s business; as the father 2-year-old twin girls, he’s given it plenty of thought.
 Here’s his advice on how to raise ass-kicking girls.

 Larkin’s formal training for girls begins at 11 years old.
 Unfortunately, that’s right about the time that many girls might wind up exposed to physical threats.
-There’s only so much you can do with little kids, of course, but he doesn’t shy away with rough physical play with his own daughters, and plans to introduce some basic self defense moves around 8 or 9 years old.
+There’s only so much you can do with little kids, of course, but he doesn’t shy away with rough physical play with his own daughters, and plans to introduce some basic self-defense moves around 8 or 9 years old.

-If you’re wondering if introducing “basic self defense moves” means “sacrificing your own groin to get the point across,” the answer is yes.
+If you’re wondering if introducing “basic self-defense moves” means “sacrificing your own groin to get the point across,” the answer is yes.

-Find The Right Kind Of Training
+How to Find The Right Kind Of Self-Defense Training

 Once your girl is old enough to start training, don’t mess around with martial arts classes at the local Y. The majority of these are focused on competition, physical fitness, or meditative practices.
 That’s fine for recreation, but you’re looking for more practical applications of this stuff.

 If Larkin’s own Target Focus Training classes aren’t held in your city, try something like Krav Maga, which was developed by the Israeli military to focus on real-world scenarios and efficient counterattacks.”When you’re training women, make sure you’re training them to injure,” Larkin says.
-Girls don’t need to learn how to throw a punch; they need to disable rapists in 5 seconds and get the hell out of Dodge.
+Girls don’t need to learn how to throw a punch; they need to disable rapists in five seconds and get the hell out of Dodge.

-Find The Right Kind Of Trainer
+How to Find The Right Kind Of Self-Defense Trainer

 “The most important thing is to find an instructor that doesn’t treat women differently than men, because that’s ridiculous.
 You have to treat them the same,” Larkin says.
 “There are some great instructors that are out there, and there are some condescending instructors.”
 So weed out the Danny McBride types.